HarishHary/wok-sdk/README.md

 # wok-sdk
-a clean sdk which has everything you need for a fully featured internal cheat.
+a clean sdk for csgo which has everything you need for a fully featured internal cheat.